Acts 9:32–43 . . .

 Peter Heals Aeneas at Lydda (9:32–35)

 Peter has boldly proclaimed the gospel in Jerusalem.
-In chapter 8 (see Week 14), Peter and John went down to Samaria where they heard that many had trusted in Jesus.
+In our summary of 8:1–25), Peter and John went down to Samaria where they heard that many had trusted in Jesus.
 It wasn't until these two apostles arrived and laid their hands on the new believers that all could see that the Spirit had come in power.
 After departing Samaria, Peter visited a number of Israelite cities to which the saints in Jerusalem had scattered (see 8:1, 4 ff.).
 In today's text, Peter first visits Lydda, then Joppa, before he'll arrive in Caesarea, which we'll see in next week's summary of 10:1-23).

 The previous pattern of the apostles staying put in Jerusalem while those needing ministry came from afar to them (as reflected in v.
 5:16) is now shifting.
 Peter traveled about the country to do ministry, traveling the twenty-five miles from Jerusalem to Lydda.

 There was a group of believers in Lydda.
 Aeneas may well have been one of these believers, though we cannot say for sure.
 Nevertheless, Peter encountered him — a paralyzed man, confined to a bed or mat for eight years.
 Seeing his condition, Peter spoke up, telling this man that Jesus the Christ had healed him.
 He then instructed Aeneas to get up and take his mat with him.
 He got up and walked; he presumably took his mat with him.
 Seeing this miraculous healing inspired many others to trust in Jesus for their physical healing and spiritual salvation.